Disability and Access Services

 - Friday: 9:00 am - 4:30 pm

-UB Police Info: If you are deaf/hard of hearing or deaf/blind or if you have a speech disorder and wish to contact the UB Police Department, call Maryland Relay at 1.800.201.7165.
+UB Police Info: If you are d/Deaf, hard of hearing, d/Deaf-blind, or if you have a speech disorder and wish to contact the UBalt Police Department, call Maryland Relay at 1.800.201.7165.

 UB's General Nondiscrimination Statement